tyt063144/TTLinks/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-For further information, please contact Yantao at tyt063144@gmail.com.
+For further information, please contact Yantao Tao at tyt063144@gmail.com.